Akash1070/Predicting-Lung-Disease-With-Computer-Vision/README.md

 Download Additional Files : https://www.kaggle.com/paultimothymooney/chest-xray-pneumonia

-• This repository consists of files required to deploy a Building Car Park Counter With OpenCV on Pycharm IDE
+• This repository consists of files required to deploy a Lung Disease Predictor With CV

 • Please do ⭐ the repository, if it helped you in anyway.